Xiaowen-Yang/Considition-2025-Hackathon/README.md

 This repository contains a Python bot designed to compete in the Considition 2025 hackathon.
 The bot's goal is to provide charging recommendations to a fleet of electric vehicles (EVs) to maximize a final score.

-The bot implements a **"Mandatory-First"** strategy, which is designed to fulfill a critical game rule: **a customer must charge at least once** to be eligible for any completion points[cite: 115, 174].
+The bot implements a "Mandatory-First" strategy, which is designed to fulfill a critical game rule: a customer must charge at least once to be eligible for any completion points.

----

 ## Algorithm Logic